OpenDataServices/oroi-standard/docs/index.md

 As important as the details of politicians' and prominent figures' **interests** are, so are the details of how and when those interests were **declared*.
 The draft model captures information about both these things.
 It also allows a declaration that someone has no relevant interests to be represented.

 ### Flexibility
 In order that as many types of interests as possible might be represented by the data model, we have maintained a high level of abstraction.
 In practice, that means identifying the components, common to all interests, which draw most attention from data users.
 These, we propose, are **dates, people and organisations**.
 The data model allows, though, for more detail to be added: for publishers to move to a lower level of abstraction.
 Data profiles can be created (external to the model) which define the specific roles of dates, people and organisations in relation to different types of interest.
-For example, a recommended data profile for interests in the category 'employment and earnings' might include:
+For example, a data profile for interests in the category 'employment and earnings' might be created and promoted to publishers.

+#### Data profile for 'Employment and earnings' interest

 ```eval_rst
 .. list-table::